itszainjamil/guess-my-number/README.md

 After each guess, the game will tell you if it was above or below the actual number.

-Once you get the number correct, the screen turns green and you win.
+Once you get the number correct, the screen turns green and you win!